 METHODS

-MaSigPro and ANOVA were performed on two pancreas development datasets downloaded from the Gene Expression Omnibus database.
-Six pancreatic cancer datasets collected from TCGA database were used to establish differentially expressed genes related to pancreas development and pancreatic cancer.
+MaSigPro and analysis of variance were performed on two pancreas development datasets downloaded from the Gene Expression Omnibus database.
+Six pancreatic cancer datasets collected from The Cancer Genome Atlas database were used to establish differentially expressed genes related to pancreas development and pancreatic cancer.
 Moreover, gene clusters with highly similar interpretation patterns between pancreas development and pancreatic cancer progression were established by self-organizing map and singular value decomposition.
 Additionally, the hypergeometric test was performed to compare the corresponding interpretation patterns.
-Abnormal regions of metabolic pathway were analyzed using the Sub-pathway-GM method.
+Abnormal regions of metabolic pathway were analyzed using the Subpathway-GM method.

 RESULTS

 This study established the continuously upregulated and downregulated genes at different stages in pancreas development and progression of pancreatic cancer.
-Through analysis of the differentially expressed genes, we established the inverse and consistent direction development-cancer pattern associations.
-Based on the application of the Subpathway-GM analysis, we established 17 significant metabolic sub-pathways that were closely associated with pancreatic cancer.
-Of note, the most significant metabolites sub-pathway was related to glycerophospholipid metabolism.
+Through analysis of the differentially expressed genes, we established inverse and consistent direction development-cancer pattern associations.
+Based on the application of Subpathway-GM analysis, we established 17 significant metabolic subpathways that were closely associated with pancreatic cancer.
+Of note, the most significant metabolite subpathway was related to glycerophospholipid metabolism.

 CONCLUSION

-The inverse and consistent direction development-cancer pattern associations were established.
-There was a significant correlation in the inverse patterns, but not consistent direction patterns.
+Inverse and consistent direction development-cancer pattern associations were established.
+There was a significant correlation in the inverse patterns, but no consistent direction patterns.

 Key words: Pancreatic cancer; Pancreas development; Inverse pattern; Metabolites subpathway